arjunshettyz/Custom-Event-Calendar/README.md

 # Calendar Project

-This is a simple calendar project.
+This is a calendar project.

 ## Setup